nabla-c0d3/nabla-c0d3.github.io/_posts/2015-06-16-ios9-security-privacy.markdown

 ### Network Extension Points

-Extensions were introduced in iOS 8, and are architected around the concept of ["extension points"](https://developer.apple.com/library/ios/documentation/General/Conceptual/ExtensibilityPG/): specific areas of the OS that can be customized using a designed API.
+Extensions were introduced in iOS 8, and are built around the concept of ["extension points"](https://developer.apple.com/library/ios/documentation/General/Conceptual/ExtensibilityPG/): specific areas of the OS that can be customized using a designed API.
 Extension points from iOS 8 include for example "Custom Keyboard" and "Share", respectively for customizing the device's keyboard and adding new share buttons to receive content from other Apps. iOS 9 brings several new extension points geared toward network filtering and VPNs:

 * The Packet Tunnel Provider extension point, to implement the client-side of a custom VPN tunneling protocol.
 * The App Proxy Provider extension point, to implement the client-side of a custom transparent network proxy protocol.